ntlnr/Interpreter_Project/README.md

 # Interpreter_Project
 The final project for CS4450 of Team Emmm

+# Put test codes into main function then you can run the codes.

 By using the interpreter, the user can interpret a lot of python files.
 It implement if/else blocks, variable definitions, and arithmetic operators, and assignment operators, etc.

 ## There are two files in the main branch